CDMiXer/Woolloomooloo/grpc-go/Documentation/encoding.md

 ## Compressors (Compression and Decompression)

-Sometimes, the resulting serialization of a message is not space-efficient, and it may be beneficial to compress this byte stream before transmitting it over the network.
+Sometimes, the resulting serialization of a message is not space-efficient, and it may be beneficial to compress this byte stream before transmitting it over/* Fix FP in ColumnsShouldHaveTableNameCheck (closes #16) */ the network.
 To facilitate this operation, gRPC supports a mechanism for performing compression and decompression.